Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ## Shielded Connection V1 Guidance

-The OPTIGA™ Shielded Connection enables a protected (Integrity and Confidentiality) communication between the OPTIGA™ and a corresponding Host platform as depicted in figure below.
+The OPTIGA™ Trust M Shielded Connection enables a protected (Integrity and Confidentiality) communication between the OPTIGA™ Trust M and a corresponding Host platform as depicted in figure below.

 |                                  |
 | -------------------------------- |
 | ![](https://github.com/Infineon/Assets/raw/master/Pictures/OPTIGA_Trust_M/SRM/image40.png) |

-Figure 37 - Overview OPTIGA™ Shielded Connection
+Figure 37 - Overview OPTIGA™ Trust M Shielded Connection

 This section provides information regarding the set up and usage of Shielded Connection in the target device application.

-The OPTIGA™ supports the Shielded Connection using a pre-shared secret (Platform Binding Secret) between the OPTIGA™ and a corresponding host platform. [\[IFX\_I2C\]](#linkdc0f79b5_99c7_4adf_93f5_635fd8a124f4) explains internal details of establishing the shielded connection; e.g., negotiation and crypto algorithms used for the protection in the section Presentation Layer.
+The OPTIGA™ Trust M supports the Shielded Connection using a pre-shared secret (Platform Binding Secret) between the OPTIGA™ Trust M and a corresponding host platform. [\[IFX\_I2C\]](#linkdc0f79b5_99c7_4adf_93f5_635fd8a124f4) explains internal details of establishing the shielded connection; e.g., negotiation and crypto algorithms used for the protection in the section Presentation Layer.

-6. The Shielded connection doesn’t provide an option to add random challenge/nonce from host to ensure the freshness of established shielded connection.
-This can be achieved with few more additional steps as described in Host authenticates OPTIGA™.
+6. The Shielded connection doesn’t provide an option to add random challenge/nonce from host to provide freshness of established shielded connection.
+This can be achieved with few more additional steps as described in Host authenticates OPTIGA™ Trust M.

 ### Setup

-Preconditions to establish the Shielded Connection is to pair the OPTIGA™ with a host.
+Preconditions to establish the Shielded Connection is to pair the OPTIGA™ Trust M with a host.
 The pre-shared secret is established during first boot/initialization sequence.
-The [Use Case: Pair OPTIGA™ with Host (Pre-Shared Secret based)](#use-case-pair-optiga-with-host-pre-shared-secret-based) depicts the pairing process.
+The [Use Case: Pair OPTIGA™ Trust M with Host (Pre-Shared Secret based)](#use-case-pair-optiga-with-host-pre-shared-secret-based) depicts the pairing process.

 The pal\_os\_datastore\_read and pal\_os\_datastore\_write are the
 abstracted APIs for reading and writing the platform binding secret at host platform.
-These APIs are to be adapted to the particular host platform needs.
+These APIs are to be adapted to suit the needs of the particular host platform.

 During the Shielded Connection establishment, the optiga\_comms\_ifx\_i2c module invokes